Asset Management

 - Key / Code: The authorisation code that SmartFill will need to identify at the system.

-- Description: A description for the Asset, used to identify during reconcillation.
+- Description: A description for the Asset, used to identify during reconciliation.

 - Registration: The registration of the Vehicle/Plant.